wilhelm-lenz/todo-list-reactjs-nodejs/README.md

 ### Useful Resources

-The following resources were particularly helpful in the development of the Todolist:
+The following resources were particularly helpful in the development of the Todolisto:

 - Open Color [@open color](https://yeun.github.io/open-color/) : This open-source color scheme, optimized for UI design, was a valuable aid for designing the user interface.
-Its range of harmonious colors enhanced the aesthetic appeal and user experience of the Todolist.
+Its range of harmonious colors enhanced the aesthetic appeal and user experience of the Todolisto.
 - NodeJS Documentation [@nodeJS](https://nodejs.org/docs/latest/api/) : This comprehensive resource for backend development provided detailed information on NodeJS functionalities.
 It was instrumental in streamlining the server-side development process and ensuring efficient implementation of backend logic.
 - ExpressJS Documentation [@expressJS](https://expressjs.com/) : Essential for understanding and implementing the ExpressJS framework, this documentation was critical for the development of robust and scalable server-side applications.
 - MongoDB Documentation [@mongoDB](https://www.mongodb.com/docs/) : The official MongoDB documentation was an indispensable resource for understanding and implementing database solutions.
 It offered comprehensive insights into MongoDB's NoSQL database structure, facilitating efficient data storage, retrieval, and management.